fixingthenet/fxnet-fs-nodejs/README.md

 Currently there's no api to mount filesystems so you can only create folders (the  JustMeta backend is mounted on root)

+For setup run bin/setup.
+Will create a public folder.

 ## Operation
 ### Exmaples with curl